open/close all folders

 - Several episodes of Earth: Final Conflict deal with the consequences of Liam and Augur accidentally traveling to an alternate universe where humanity never built cities and is in the process of being conquered by the Taelons.
 By the end of the episode, the leader of La Résistance in this 'verse, Jason (Ronald Sandoval's double) is killed.
 However, his girlfriend travels with Liam and Augur back to the prime universe and, eventually, meets her double.
 However, both start suffering the effects of two of them occupying the same universe.
 Eventually, they merge, but only the one from the alternate universe survives.

 - At the beginning of Chrono Cross, Serge finds himself transported to an alternate universe where he died ten years ago.
+Being the cheery game that it is, Another World is shown to be the better timeline for anyone not named Serge.

 - At the end of Sam & Max: The Devil's Playhouse, Max dies and it is impossible to revive him.
 Fortunately, a Max from a parallel universe shows up to befriend Sam, explaining that his Sam had died in a similar manner.
 Interestingly, in Poker Night 2, when Sam tells this story, Max confirms it, even though it would be reversed for him.

 - In BioShock Infinite: The second time Booker and Elizabeth enter a new Columbia through a tear, it is one where Booker and Slate, together as members of the Vox Populi, helped to get them much more power over Columbia, but that Booker had a Heroic Sacrifice.
-Unfortunately, this version of Daisy Fitzroy, unlike earlier ones, is much more Ax Crazy, and, upon learning that Booker is alive suddenly, immediately believes that Booker is either an imposter or a ghost, and tries to have him killed anyway, turning the group who had been following him against him.
+Unfortunately, this version of Daisy Fitzroy, unlike earlier ones, is much more Ax-Crazy, and, upon learning that Booker is alive suddenly, immediately believes that Booker is either an imposter or a ghost, and tries to have him killed anyway, turning the group who had been following him against him.

 - In Injustice: Gods Among Us the Green Arrow died standing up to Superman making for some awkward moments with the Green Arrow from the main universe.
 The alternate universe's Joker also died, at Superman's hand, after drugging Superman to make him think that Lois is Doomsday.
+The Lois of this world died because of that incident, while the Lois of Good Superman is alive.

 - Inverted with Retrope in TV Tropes The Webcomic: she was killed in all known alternate universes but resurrected later in the Prime (and only in the Prime).